wp-plugins/nomorecaptchas/readme.txt

 = What makes NoMoreCaptchas different? =

 We don't use traditional Captcha, or problem-solving methods to make a user prove he or she is human.
-Most people find that annoying – and user studies show that 74% of the time, people will abandon a site that makes them solve a Captcha code.
+Most people find that annoying, and user studies show that 74% of the time, people will abandon a site that makes them solve a Captcha code.
 We also don't use blacklists and whitelists to cross check users.
 Those databases are as fallible as the humans who maintain them and can be wrong.
 And if you're the one who has been accidentally listed as spam, Spamhaus and the other 5 leading spam databases have a long, opaque procedure for getting yourself off of them.
 It's a frustrating experience.
 And even if you're fine, cross-checking database lists creates a lag for the user.
 With the biochronometric technology in NoMoreCaptchas, users don't need to do  anything but be themselves.
 Our analytics know faster than they do whether they're human or bots.
-As a matter of fact, we don't ask users to do anything at all.
-Instead, we use our advanced biochronometric technology to analyze In , 2  factor device authentication, the Company has devised unique signatures based on hundreds of individual inputs of users of both mobile and traditional desk top computing devices, allowing for BioChronometric authentication and authorization on virtually all current available devices.
-The algorithms, protected by trade secrets and patents pending, can't currently be replicated by humans or bots, creating passive, always on security for all on line applications.

 = What exactly is biochronometric protection? =
 Bio means life and chrono means time.
 We devised unique signatures based to determine whether someone is acting alive over time based on hundreds of individual user inputs that people automatically generate just simply by being alive.
 The time we need to figure out if you're alive or a bot is just fractions of a second.
 And since bots can't fake being alive, we can be sure we block them and let only real humans enjoy your site.

-= Is NoMoreCaptchas a 508-compliant solution? =
+= Is NoMoreCaptchas an accessible (508-compliant) solution? =
 Yes.
 Section 508 of the Americans with Disabilities Act (ADA) requires websites to be built in such a way that the blind, visually impaired and others with disabilities are able to use the site without issue.
-Most Captcha solutions are very difficult for those with visual impairments – and the audio solutions are a clumsy workaround at best.
+Most Captcha solutions are very difficult for those with visual impairments, and the audio solutions are a clumsy workaround at best.
 Since NoMoreCaptchas doesn't require users to do anything but be human, the path is made equally accessible to everyone.

 = How can I tell if NoMoreCaptchas is working? =